dfuse-io/docs/content/ethereum/public-apis/reference/search-terms.md

 ---
 weight: 30
-sideNavTitle: Search Terms

 pageTitle: Search Terms for Ethereum
-release: alpha
+pageTitleIcon: eth

+sideNav: true
+sideNavTitle: Public APIs
+sideNavLinkRename: Search Terms

+BookToC: true
+#release: stable

+aliases:
+  - /reference/ethereum/search-terms/

 ---

 The dfuse Search Query Language resembles the one exposed by Kibana or GitHub for sifting through issues.
 It is a simple, flat `key1:value1 key2:value2` string, yet allows negation clauses and combinations of `OR` clauses.